kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 While we have configured all the various interfaces this does not take into account Authentication and Authorization scenarios.
 What it does though is sets us up nicely to reuse the templates calling them directly from Identity Services Engine in Authorization Policies.

 ## Step 5 - ***Non SDA IBNS2.0 Port Configuration - Use Case***
-The last section of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in an Non **SD-Access** Fabric environment.
+The last sections of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in an Non **SD-Access** Fabric environment.
 Once the Identity Services Engine is integrated with DNA Center, then not only do you get the benefit of pxgrid integration allowing for the building of policy, but the AAA Server section within Design will build out the various settings which inturn program the network access devices for AAA Network and Client Dot1x settings.

+It is also important to understand that with **IBNS2.0** and templates or interfaces that are running in ***closed mode*** the dynamic capability of **Autoconf** is not going to operate because only EAP packets are being used off the interface initially until authentication occurs.
+If the interface is in ***low impact mode*** then and only then will **Autoconf** operate properly.

 Considering DNA Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding** which we will detail below.

 #### **Important Note:**
 *We need to remember that for use of this section ISE needs to first have been integrated with DNA Center.
-Additionally the Design Settings will need to be modified for the sites to include at the very least **Client AAA***.
+Additionally the Design Settings will need to be modified for the sites to include at the very least* **Client AAA**.

 ### ***Examine Code***
 We will take the script as amended from above which should look like this now;